-As pet owners it is our responsibility to try and reduce the scale of this tragedy.
+As pet owners, it is our responsibility to try and reduce the scale of this tragedy.
 The way to do this is simple: spay/neuter our cats and dogs and urge our friends and acquaintances to do the same.

 Spaying a female cat is an abdominal surgery, which entails the removal of the cat's uterus and ovaries.

-The Benefits of Spaying a Female
+The Benefits Of Spaying A Female

 Here are some added benefits to spaying your female cat:

-Prevent tumors and infections of the ovaries and uterus.
+- Prevent tumors and infections of the ovaries and uterus.

-Greatly decrease the risk for mammary cancer.
+- Greatly decrease the risk of mammary cancer.

-Spaying a cat before she goes into her first heat is best, but even spaying at a later age will dramatically decrease the risk of mammary cancer.
+- Spaying a cat before she goes into her first heat is best, but even spaying at a later age will dramatically decrease the risk of mammary cancer.

-Avoid the hassle of a female cat in heat.
+- Avoid the hassle of a female cat in heat.

 Cats in heat can be very vocal and will attract a great many male cats.
 If you think you can wait out the heat cycle, you're in for a surprise.
 If the cat does not mate, she will keep going into heat every few weeks.

-The Benefits of Neutering a Male
+The Benefits Of Neutering A Male

 The benefits of spaying a male are so significant, that it is possible to say that unaltered male cats cannot make good house pets.
 If you want to keep a male cat as a pet you simply must neuter him.

 Here are some reasons, other than helping to fight the cat overpopulation crisis, which may convince you to neuter your male cat: